jqhoogland/remark-tangle/README.md

 The project exports a plugin from `/dist/index.js` that you should use after `remarkParse` and before `remarkRehype`.

+## How to use

+To get this to work with Next.js, I've had to downgrade `hastscript -> hastscript@^6.0.0` and `unist-util-visit@^2.0.1`.

+The unified plugin ecosystem is making a push to full esm modules, but `next.config.js` only allows `require` imports.

+When `next.js` makes the transition, I'll deprecate the commonjs build.

 ## Notation

 The default notation takes advantage of link notation to provide a clean fallback in standard markdown.